moziboo/mmmelton-site/README.md

   - Github Runners - How do they work?
   - think about how this is going to be used for other sites

+### RUNNING THE APP

+- need to create an aws account
+- create dynamodb table with some documents that fit the shapes found in the models package in the naws directory
+- set up aws creds so that naws can access the table
+- run "go run main.go" in the naws directory
+- create .env file with REACT_APP_TEST and other variables used in react app
+- run "npm install" and "npm start" to launch the frontend

 ### progress

 - 08-17-2024-01 made blog feed with cards but need to figure out vertical sizing with truncated descriptions